our0boros/Compendium-of-Materia-Medica/items/report.md

   - Thus, we apply singleton design pattern on all of this TreeManagers and use getInstance() to get the unique instance.
   - By doing this, our app requires less memory and the code is more neat and readable.

-2. [Refactored the return value of all search methods in all treeManager class]
+3. [Refactored the return value of all search methods in all treeManager class]
 * [Original postTreeManager.java version:cf83340f](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/cf83340f597bd48f688fb3f7a136925aef6bb5dc/src/app/src/main/java/model/PostTreeManager.java#L31-45)
 * [PostTreeManager.java](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Datastructure/PostTreeManager.java?ref_type=heads#L63-84)
   - When checking the code, we noticed that the search method in the TreeManager class returns a list of tree nodes.
 This requires an extra step to call the `getValue` method on the tree nodes to obtain the actual instances, indicating incomplete encapsulation.
   - So we'll perform the operation of getting the node value earlier in the search method, thus changing the return value of all search methods from a list of nodes to a list of instances.
   - By doing this, we make it easier for the backend to make calls to the search method, increasing the readability and ease of use of the code.

-- If implemented, explain how your solution addresses the task (any detail requirements will be released with the surprise feature specifications).
-- State that "Suprised feature is not implemented" otherwise.
+4. [Refactor a method to make it fast]
+  - The method getUserNewestPost() parse timestamp string into comparable time and then sort them.
+  - Because the timestamp string are well formatted, we simply compare the string.
+  - This reduced the time costed by calling this function which will improve user experience when using the social page to view more posts.

+5. [Encapsulation]
+  - Many methods in MainActivity and other Class are strongly related to PostTreeManager and UserTreeManager.
+  - This was not good because we have to make them static to call and some attributes would get exposed.
+The code was hard to read, too.
+  - We put the finders and getters of them into themselves to fix it.

 <br> <hr>